Automatic continuity of pure mapping class groups: Introduction

 Once we have found examples of surfaces such that $\PMCG(S)$ and $\PMCGcc{S}$ have automatic continuity, the main difficulty in proving Theorems \hyperref[thma]{A} and \hyperref[thmb]{B} is ruling out the zoo of remaining surfaces.
 Note these theorems consider all surfaces including those with complicated end spaces such as large countable ordinals.
 Using the tools developed by the author for decomposing surfaces into simpler pieces, we can reduce the complexity of the problem significantly.

 To find discontinuous homomorphisms in the remaining cases, we use the work of Domat \cite{domat2020big} who showed $\PMCGcc{S}$ admits uncountably many discontinuous homomorphisms to $\Q$ with the discrete topology when $S$ contains a certain infinite sequence of nondisplaceable subsurfaces.
 A \textit{nondisplaceable} subsurface in this case refers to a surface that cannot be mapped off of itself by any map in $\PMCGcc{S}$.
-Domat's proof relies on subsurface projections to construct the projection complexes of Bestvina--Bromberg--Fujiwara \cite{BBF2015}.
-Subsurface projections are not always well-defined, however, for subsurfaces $K$ and $K^\prime$ that intersect a noncompact boundary component since every arc in $\partial K^\prime \cap K$ could be trivial in $K$.
-This presents some difficulty when working with surfaces such as the disks with handles where the only nondisplaceable subsurfaces intersect the boundary.
+Domat's proof relies on subsurface projections of Masur--Minksy \cite{masur1998geometry} to construct projection complexes of Bestvina--Bromberg--Fujiwara \cite{BBF2015}.
+For a given finite-type nondisplaceable subsurface $K$, a projection complex is built using subsurface projections between subsurfaces in the orbit of $K$ under the action of $\PMCGcc{S}$ on the isotopy classes of subsurfaces in $S$.
+The subsurface projection to $K$ is a map that takes a subsurface $K^\prime$ (distinct from $K$) in the orbit of $K$ and outputs an element of the power set of the vertex set of the curve graph of $K$.
+The vertex set of the curve graph is defined as the set of isotopy classes of essential simple closed curves.
+Recall a curve is trivial when it bounds a disk, peripheral when it bounds an annulus, and essential when it is neither trivial nor peripheral.
+The subsurface projection to $K$ is defined using the fact that $\partial K^\prime \cap K$ is a collection of curves and arcs in $K$.
+The arcs are turned into curves by surgering on intervals in $\partial K$.
+The issue for surfaces with noncompact boundary is that there can exist nondisplaceable subsurfaces $K$ and $K^\prime$ in the same $\PMCGcc{S}$ orbit such that $\partial K^\prime \cap K$ is the union of trivial arcs in $K$ (a trivial arc is one that bounds a disk).
+Trivial arcs yield trivial or peripheral curves after surgery using the boundary of $K$, so the subsurface projection is not well-defined.
+See Figure \ref{badintersection} for an example.
 We will see that the surfaces from Theorem \hyperref[thmb]{B} are exactly those that do not have the special sequences of nondisplaceable subsurfaces needed by Domat.